MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 or(equals(1, 2), equals(1, 3))
 ```

-And return these results:
+And return the following results respectively:

-* First example: At least one expression is true, so the function returns `true`.
+* At least one expression is true, so the function returns `true`.
-* Second example: Both expressions are false, so the function returns `false`.
+* Both expressions are false, so the function returns `false`.

 <a name="rand"></a>

 ### rand

-Return a random integer from a specified range,
-which is inclusive only at the starting end.
+Return a random integer from a specified range, which is inclusive only at the starting end.

 ```
 rand(<minValue>, <maxValue>)